 Georganics tooth soap contain Sodium Palm Kernelate, “derived from sustainable and organic RSPO kernel oil” (i.e. palm oil) so if you’re anti-palm oil, stick to the “toothpaste”.

-Their products are all cruelty free and vegan (except, strictly speaking, for their silk floss which is “obtained only once the worms have hatched and cocoons are vacant.
+All their products are cruelty free and vegan (except, strictly speaking, for their silk floss which is “obtained only once the worms have hatched and cocoons are vacant.
 Made in a way that is more humane to silkworms than many traditional methods”.
 This is also compostable).

-It’s inspiring to see how many fantastic zero waste beauty brands are out there now, and how many new ones are popping up every day.
+It’s inspiring to see how many zero waste beauty brands there are now, and how many new ones are popping up every day.

-Please reach out if you know of any awesome zero waste beauty brands that have slipped under our radar.
+Please reach out if you know of any other zero waste brands that have slipped under our radar.
 You reach us in the comments or through a message!